Before You Go

 ☐ Sleeping bag, pad, sheet liner, small pillow, 5×7-foot tarp.
 Sleep kits including these items may be rented for $25.
 (For trips in early June we suggest a synthetic-fill bag rated to 20 degrees Fahrenheit.)

-☐ One 1-liter water bottle, insulated bottles recommended for trips in hot climates to prevent water from becoming too hot to drink
+☐ One 1-liter water bottle: durable and reusable, insulated bottles recommended for trips in hot climates to prevent water from becoming too hot to drink

 ☐ Hand sanitizer